 Eligible entities include rural areas and towns with population of 10,000 or less and Tribal lands in rural areas.
 Potential recipients will be required to provide a 25% non-federal cost share.
+For FY24, the average CPF award for this account was \$1.5 million.

 - a.
 Best for: State, local, and Tribal governments and qualified non-profit organizations - b.
 Learn more about the program HERE (please note that these will be grant funds, not loans, though the match requirement remains) - 4.
 USDA Rural Development, Distance Learning and Telemedicine Grants: Funds may be used for audio and video equipment, broadband facilities that support distance learning or telemedicine (not actual broadband), computer hardware or network components/software, and acquisition of instructional programing.
 The program is intended to serve rural areas with populations of 20,000 or less.
 All requests are subject to all the regulations governing the program which can be found at 7 CFR Part 1734.
 The program requires a minimum 15% match that cannot come from another federal source.
+Salaries of any kind are ineligible under Distance Learning and Telemedicine Grants.
+Also, instructional programming is limited to 10% of the overall grant.

 Competitive awards typically range from \$50,000 to \$1,000,000 and the Committee will consider projects in this range.
-In FY22, the average Senate CPF in this account was \$359,000.
+In FY24, the average CPF in this account was \$600,000.

 - a.
 Best for: Research universities, public or university libraries, non-profit organizations and state, local, and Tribal governments that provide education or health care through telecommunications - b.
 Learn more about the program HERE - 5.
 USDA Agricultural Research Service (ARS), Buildings and Facilities: Funds may be used for ARS-owned facilities or for facilities that will enhance ongoing ARS work.
 Requests can assist in the acquisition of land, construction, repair, improvement, extension, alteration, and purchase of fixed equipment or facilities.
-ARS owns and operates laboratories and facilities across the United States. - a.
-Best for: Scientific researchers, local research universities, non-profit organizations - 6.
-USDA Natural Resources Conservation Service, Conservation Operations:
+ARS owns and operates laboratories and facilities across the United States.
+Facility requests must be for ARS-owned facilities or for facilities that are already partnering with ARS.
+New agricultural and/or veterinary facilities or labs are not eligible. - a.
+Best for: Scientific researchers, local research universities, non-profit organizations

+6. USDA Natural Resources Conservation Service, Conservation Operations: